google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 available, some that blur the lines between traditional environments and notebooks.

 MATLAB is one of these tools.
-I can very much be used as a traditional development environment where you write code and then deploy that code.
+It can very much be used as a traditional development environment where you write code and then deploy that code.
 However, it also supports a notebook mode which has a much more Jupyter-like feel.